iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.va.mobilehealth.ncptsd.covid___1.6/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.va.mobilehealth.ncptsd.covid 5 reviews"/>
 </p>

+> I love this app it's just what I needed to control my everyday life living with severe PTSD<br> :date: __2021-07-27 06:06:00__

 > Thank you for the app, it helped me managed my mood swings<br> :date: __2021-07-19 06:08:55__

 > Very well done app!
 Many many options within the app and favorites can ne choosen.
 I am a skeptic when it comes to online mindfulness apps.
 This one has worked for me.<br> :date: __2021-07-04 05:09:32__